wilsonGW/SomaDetection/get5Candidates_coordinates/readme.txt

 filename_xy.bmp

-in coor: filename and x y z intensity the order of the points are green, blue, red, cyan, and yellow.
+in coor: filename and x y z intensity the order of the points is green, blue, red, cyan, and yellow.